-I mostly use module for Drupal when needed web forms, but sometimes clients need something special.
-Things that normal web form can’t provide.
-This tutorial teaches how to create a simple web form, validate its data and send it as HTML e-mail.
-I also use email provided by the form as sender’s email so the client can press reply when contacting customer.
+I mostly use modules for Drupal when needed web forms, but sometimes clients need something special.
+Things that normal web forms can't provide.
+This tutorial teaches how to create a simple web form, validate its data and send it as an HTML email.
+I also use email provided by the form as the sender's email so the client can press reply when contacting the customer.
 You can also save all data to MySQL / MariaDB database if needed.

 First, we need to create a form with basic text input fields and some radio box fields.

 <form method="post" action="<?php echo htmlspecialchars($_SERVER["PHP_SELF"]);?>"> <input placeholder="name" type="text" name="name" maxlength="30" autofocus required> <input placeholder="email" type="text" name="email" maxlength=60 autocomplete=on required> <textarea name=comment rows=5 cols=40 value=message required></textarea> <ul> <li><input name="list2" type="radio" value="Value 1" /></li> <li><input name="list2" type="radio" value="Value 2" /></li> </ul> <input type="submit" value="Send" name="submit"> </form>